syncfusion-content/maui-docs/MAUI/Range-Selector/selection.md

 documentation: ug
 ---

-# Customization options on range value selection in .NET MAUI Range Selector (SfRangeSelector)
+# Range value selection in .NET MAUI Range Selector (SfRangeSelector)

-This section helps to learn about various customization options available to configure the selection range value in range selector.
+This section helps to learn about various customization options available to configure the range value selection in the Range Selector.

 ## Default

-By default, the thumbs gets moved on continuous manner in the range selector.
+By default, the thumbs gets moved on continuous manner in the Range Selector.

 {% tabs %}